wigcheng/kotlin_gpiod_demo/README.md

 * Best Solution
   * Create fully support policy on Android BSP source code, it's not major topic here, but welcome to discuss with me how to fix SELinux policy issue if you need, my mail is onlywig@gmail.com

-And don't forget give read/write permission for gpiochip device nodes if Android OS has no suitable permisstion:
+And don't forget give read/write permission for gpiochip device nodes if Android OS has no avaliable permission:
 ```
 # chmod 666 /dev/gpiochip*
 ```